open-telemetry/opentelemetry-specification/specification/sdk-environment-variables.md

 generate a warning and gracefully ignore the setting, i.e., treat them as not set.
 In particular, SDKs
-SHOULD NOT assign a custom interpretation e.g. to negative values if a negative value does not naturally apply to a configuration, but treat it like any other invalid value.
+SHOULD NOT assign a custom interpretation e.g. to negative values if a negative value does not naturally apply to a configuration and does not have an explicitly specified meaning, but treat it like any other invalid value.
 (Note: This paragraph was added after stabilization and the requirements are thus qualified as "SHOULD" to allow SDKs to avoid breaking changes.
 For new